Sources

 6. “Local Expats”

-Often, such people were posted as expatriates by previous
+Often, such people were previously posted as full expatriates and later

-employers and decided to remain.
-Most local expatriates in
+decided to remain indefinitely.
+The majority of local expatriates in

-Asia are male -- it's a guy-friendly region -- and have married
+Asia are male -- it's still a guy-friendly region -- and have married

 Local